-We believe men and women are created in the image of God (Gen 1:26).
-God created humans directly and immediately, not by evolutionary process.
-They were created free from sin with intelligence, will, emotions, and moral responsibility to God (Gen 2:7, 15-25; James 3:9).
+We believe God created humans as male and female directly and immediately in His image and not by evolutionary process free from sin with intelligence, will, emotions, and moral responsibility to God (Gen 2:7, 15-25; James 3:9).
+Thus, to take the life of an image bearer through murder, abortion, euthanasia or other means not directly approved by God is sinful (Gen 9).

 We believe humans were made to enjoy fellowship with their creator by walking in God's will and accomplishing God's purposes on earth (Isa 43:7; Col 1:16; Rev 4:11).
 However, due to the sin of Adam, men and women became sinners, and inherited the condemnation of Adam's sin.
 They incurred the penalty of spiritual and physical death as a subject of God's wrath.
 Their nature became totally depraved in sin, and incapable of pleasing God.
+Part of the impact of sin is a struggle with God's design for marriage, gender and sexuality (Rom 1:18-32).